July 14, 2020

 Second, PPT notoriously slides lack visual stimulation and variation.
 Sure, you can incorporate static images or links to external videos here and there, but there’s no easy way to effectively modernize learning content in a dated platform.
 Unlike PPT, EdApp inspires highly-visual and interactive media elements, incorporated right into the rapid authoring tool.
 In fact, beautiful images and videos can be created from EdApp’s incorporated Canva button, without having to leave the learning platform.

 Lastly, PPT slides leave little room for application, meaning concepts are less likely to be embedded into long term memory, and resulting in forgetting the content almost immediately.
-Microlearning in the EdApp platform means that content is automatically spaced out and repeated through Brain Boost.
+Microlearning in the EdApp platform means that content is automatically spaced out and repeated through Brain Boost spaced repetition app.
 This feature not only ensures that content is revisited until it’s mastered, but it also does it in a subtle and completely automated way, based on the highly-regarded Supermemo SM-2 interval algorithm.
 This gives learners the opportunity to master concepts and apply what they’ve learned in challenging and interactive microlessons.

 This PPT feature is completely free and available for your use, meaning you can upload as many PPT presentations as you like and convert them into sleek and effective EdApp microlessons.